Climate and Average Weather Year Round in Sarasota Florida, United States

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.0 months, from June 8 to October 9, with an average temperature above 82°F. The day of the year with the warmest water is August 12, with an average temperature of 86°F.
+The time of year with warmer water lasts for 4.0 months, from June 9 to October 10, with an average temperature above 82°F. The month of the year in Sarasota with the warmest water is August, with an average temperature of 86°F.

-The time of year with cooler water lasts for 3.2 months, from December 20 to March 26, with an average temperature below 70°F. The day of the year with the coolest water is February 5, with an average temperature of 66°F.
+The time of year with cooler water lasts for 3.2 months, from December 21 to March 27, with an average temperature below 70°F. The month of the year in Sarasota with the coolest water is February, with an average temperature of 66°F.

 To characterize how pleasant the weather is in Sarasota throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Sarasota for general outdoor tourist activities are from late February to mid May and from late October to early December, with a peak score in the second week of April.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Sarasota for hot-weather activities are from late April to early June and for the entire month of October, with a peak score in the third week of May.

 Beach/Pool Score in Sarasota

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.